 Welcome to my profile.
 My name is Danielle and I’m really looking forward to working with you!

-I am an Integrative Therapist working mainly as a Counsellor in schools and in Private Practice and in school.
+I am an Integrative Therapist working as a Counsellor in schools and in Private Practice and in school.
 I work with a variety of issues, but specialise in anger management and anxiety disorders whether generalised anxiety, health anxiety, OCD, panic disorder, or anxiety related to specific events such as exams.
 I can offer an alternative to the long wait at C.A.M.H.S (Child and Adolescent Mental Health Services) and can offer time- limited or open- ended, face- to- face work.

 Free Introductory Session.